Boneset

 part Raw Honey to sweeten.

-To prepare a tea, water is added to the herbs and allowed to steep, covered, for ten to fifteen minutes.
+To prepare a tea, boil water is added to the herbs and allowed to steep, covered, for ten to fifteen minutes.
 Three cups a day may be taken (the tea is quite bitter).

 —Definition— A North American plant of the daisy family that bears clusters of small flowers and is used in herbal medicine.